ps2/rileylink/Readme.md

 ### App

-To send data to the cloud, the GlucoseLink app runs on your iOS devices and talks to the RileyLink over bluetooth.
+To send data to the cloud, the GlucoseLink app (not released yet; working on NightScout integration) runs on your iOS devices and talks to the RileyLink over bluetooth.

+If you are interested in taking a look at using the RileyLink with your own app, check out [gatt.xml](firmware/ble113/gatt.xml)

 ### License